deathlesz/habit-tracker/docs/architecture.md

 - Saving a new habit:
     - Pre-requisites: The user is on the `Add` screen.
     - Action (trigger): The user presses the `Save` button.
+    - Result:
-    - Result: Navigate to the `Main` screen.
-A popup with the result is shown.
+        - Navigate to the `Main` screen;
+        - A popup with the result is shown.
 - Viewing a specific habit\'s details and editing it:
     - Pre-requisites: The user is on the `Main` screen.
     - Action (trigger): The user taps on a specific habit in the list.